 - A. Product Data: For manufactured materials and products including reinforcement and forming accessories, shotcrete materials, admixtures, and curing compounds. - B. Shop Drawings: For details of fabricating, bending, and placing reinforcement.
-Include support and anchor details, number and location of splices, and special reinforcement required for openings through shotcrete structures. - C. Samples: Approximately 24 by 24 by 2 inches (600 by 600 by 50 mm), to illustrate quality of finishes, colors, and textures of exposed surfaces of shotcrete.
-Approved samples may be incorporated into the final Work.
-Rejected samples shall be removed and replaced at no additional cost. - D. Design Mixes: For each shotcrete mix. - E. Material Test Reports: For shotcrete materials. - F. Material Certificates: For each material item, signed by manufacturers.
+Include support and anchor details, number and location of splices, and special reinforcement required for openings through shotcrete structures. - C. Design Mixes: For each shotcrete mix. - D. Material Test Reports: For shotcrete materials. - E. Material Certificates: For each material item, signed by manufacturers.

 - A. Installer Qualifications: Shotcrete contractor shall have a minimum of three (3) years experience in the application performed.
 All Nozzlemen to perform work shall have a current ACI / ASA Nozzlemen Certification.
 A qualified installer employing nozzle operators who attain mean core grades not exceeding 2.5, according to ACI 506.2, on preconstruction tests. - B. Testing Agency Qualifications: Independent and qualified according to ASTM C 1077 and ASTM E 329 for testing indicated, as documented according to ASTM E 548, and acceptable to authorities having jurisdiction. - C. Comply with provisions of the following, unless more stringent requirements are indicated: - 1.
 ACI 301, "Specification for Structural Concrete." - 2.
 ACI 506.2, "Specification for Shotcrete." - 3.
 CRSI's "Manual of Standard Practice." - D. Preconstruction Testing Service: Owner will engage a qualified independent testing agency to perform preconstruction testing and inspections indicated below: - Produce test panels before shotcrete placement according to requirements in ACI 506.2 and ASTM C 1140 for each design mix, shooting orientation, and nozzle operator.
 Produce test panels with dimensions of 24 by 24 inches (600 by 600 mm) minimum and of average thickness of shotcrete, but not less than 3-1/2 inches (90 mm).
 From each test panel, testing agency will obtain six test specimens: one set of three specimens unreinforced and one set of three specimens reinforced.
 Agency will perform the following: - a.
 Test each set of unreinforced specimens for compressive strength according to ASTM C 42. - b.
-Visually inspect each set of reinforced shotcrete cores taken from test panels and determine mean core grades according to ACI 506.2. - E. Mockups: Before installing shotcrete, construct mockups for each finish required and for each design mix, shooting orientation, and nozzle operator to demonstrate aesthetic effects and set quality standard for installation. - F. Pre-installation Conference: Conduct conference at Project site.
+Visually inspect each set of reinforced shotcrete cores taken from test panels and determine mean core grades according to ACI 506.2. - E. Mockups: Before installing shotcrete, construct mockups for each finish required and for each design mix, shooting orientation, and nozzle operator to demonstrate aesthetic effects and set quality standard for installation. - 1.
+Mockups may be performed at inconspicuous location and if approved, incorporated into the final work. - 2.
+Remove and replace rejected mockups at no additional cost. - F. Pre-installation Conference: Conduct conference at Project site to comply with requirements in Division 01 Section "Project Management and Coordination."